 The unfortunate wording of the Decree, in addition to these strict limitations and factual mistakes, also contains a number of unclear formulations – for example, it prohibits loud musical instruments, ethnic instruments, or instruments making high tones.

 That is why this year, Uličník wants to introduce the beauty of street art to the general public and to point out that this form of blanket regulation is not the right way to go.
 In 2016, the petition against the Capital City of Prague Decree on busking gathered more than 5,000 signatures during the festival.
-The Council, however, has not provided any comments on the petition yet.

 Since then, the organizers, headed by Uličník, have been having long discussions with political representatives of both the Capital City of Prague and other city districts.
 Prague Music Festival opens this topic to the general public and media, and shows that street art can bring much to the city and its inhabitants, while being considerate at the same time.